- Houdini's Movies

 After sitting down in one of two sets of benches which face each other, the exit doors close and the lights dim.
 A crystal ball illuminates, showing Houdini's head inside the ball.
 He denounces Margery and other frauds who claim to bring Houdini back to the world of the living, since he claims he never left.
 In order to show you his power, he locks you in place with a set of magical keys (projected onto mirrors) and tells you he will show you his greatest illusion to date.
 The room begins to rotate, and the benches swing, leading guests At the climax of the ride, the room and benches stop so that riders should theoretically be upside down.
 Once the ride ends, Houdini unlocks riders from their position and allows them to leave the ride, forever believing in the power of Harry Houdini.

 Houdini: The Great Escape, but it is inside of an opera house instead of a Victorian-style house.

 Houdini was closed for safety modifications after a power failure in the park had trapped riders for a period of time.
 Modifications made the ride safer and it re-opened to the public.

 For more pics and information about Houdini’s Great Escape and other Six Flag Great Adventure attractions, visit Great Adventure History.com.

 |Kevin Connolly Collection|

-On the occasion of his 85th birthday, Houdini Himself has posted this rare signed still of Tony Curtis from the 1953 film Houdini ("Joe" is Joe Dunniger, btw).
+On the occasion of his 85th birthday, Kevin Connolly has shared this rare signed still of Tony Curtis from the 1953 film Houdini ("Joe" is Joe Dunniger, btw).
 What’s cool about this is, aside from a quick glimpse in the film, this is the first still I’ve seen of Curtis recreating this famous Houdini pose.